robot-analytics/.github/profile/README.md

 ### Contributions

-Feel free to contribute and ideas are more to welcome.
+Feel free to contribute and ideas are more than welcome.